garciart/network-automation/README.md

 ## P.S. -

 As I stated before, when you installed GNS3 with my script, it added an interactive, executable script named ["gns3_run"](gns3_run "Automated GNS3 configuration and executable") to the ```/usr/bin``` folder.
-Now that you have learned how to setup the network environment for GNS3 manually, I recommend you use the script from now on to run GNS3.
+Now that you have learned how to set up the network environment for GNS3 manually, I recommend you use the script from now on to run GNS3.
 Simply type in ```gns3_run``` in a Terminal, and select the isolated Ethernet interface; enter your password, if prompted.
 Do not run as ```sudo```, or GNS3 will incorrectly use the ```root``` directories, instead of the user directories:

 ```
 Setting up GNS3...